jsmonet/nonSense/README.md

 **astroact.py** called by testactions.py.
 It has a lot of globals, and I'm not hugely jazzed about that, but they are limited to the file so it's not SUCH a huge deal at this moment, running on a pi, where it will always live.

 I'll write a joystick.py soon to trigger these events.
 I want to make it a systemd unit and have it idle.

+Just tucking this right here for the email config builder to work.

+sudo pip install validate_email

+sudo pip install pyDNS

+You need to pip install as root the above packages in order for validate_email to work AND validate the legitimacy of the addresses